lwjglgamedev/lwjglbook-bookcontents-leg/chapter5/chapter5.md

 Please notice that in the `glVertexAttribPointer` call, the first parameter is now a `“1”`.
 This is the location where our shader will be expecting that data. \(Of course, since we have another VBO we need to free it in the `cleanup` method\).

 The next step is to modify the shaders.
 The vertex shader is now expecting two parameters, the coordinates \(in location 0\) and the colour \(in location 1\).
-The vertex shader will just output the received colour so it can be processes by the fragment shader.
+The vertex shader will just output the received colour so it can be processed by the fragment shader.

 ```glsl
 #version 330